A Midsummer Night's Dream (1935 film): Plot

 Oberon comes across a sleeping Titania and applies the love potion to her eyes.
 He intends to make Titania fall in love with the first creature she sees when waking up, which he is sure will be an animal of the forest.
 Oberon's intent is to shame Titania into giving up the little Indian changeling.

 Meanwhile, Hermia and Lysander have escaped to the same forest in hopes of eloping.
 Demetrius, who is also in love with Hermia, pursues them into the forest.
-He is followed by Helena (Jean Muir), who is desperate to reclaim Demetrius' love.
+He is followed by Helena, who is desperate to reclaim Demetrius' love.
 Helena continues to make advances toward Demetrius, promising to love him more than Hermia, but he rebuffs her with cruel insults.
 When Oberon sees this, he orders Puck to spread some of the love potion on the eyelids of Demetrius.
 When Puck later discovers the sleeping Lysander, he mistakes him for Demetrius—not having seen either before—and administers the love potion to the sleeping Lysander.

 During the night, Helena comes across the sleeping Lysander and wakes him up while attempting to determine whether he is dead or asleep.
 When he lays eyes on her, Lysander immediately falls in love with Helena.
 Meanwhile, the mischievous Puck turns Bottom into a donkey (from the neck up).
 When Titania wakes up and lays eyes on Bottom as a donkey, she falls in love with him.
 Oberon finds the abandoned changeling and takes him away.